desec-io/desec-stack/docs/auth/account.rst

     HTTP/1.1 400 Bad Request

     {
         "detail": "Registration denied.
-If you believe this is an error, please contact support."
+If you believe this is an error, please contact support.", "code": "registration_denied"
     }